Nitasurin/Mortal-Policy/README.md

    - *Offline Phase1 (Advantage Weighted Regression):*
      Run `train_offline_phase1.py`
    - *Offline Phase2 (Behavior Proximal Policy Optimization):*
-    `It is optional and the code is coming soon`
+    `It is optional and only suitable when online is unavailable, and the code is coming soon`

    - *Online Phase (Policy Gradient with Importance Sampling and PPO-style Clipping):*
      Run `train_online.py`